 7. Place in oven on shelf above the hot water, bake for 2 hours.

-8. When cooled you can wrap with cheese cloth soaked in rum, then wrap in plastic wrap and aluminum foil.
+8. When cooled you can wrap with cheese cloth soaked in rum (or fruit Juice), then wrap in plastic wrap and aluminum foil.
 Freeze.—